 The mastectomy process is just part of a long journey that’s been incredibly emotional for both my family and myself.
 Even yesterday I found myself crying as I finished my post-op appointment.
 They had removed two of my four drains – tubes threaded through my chest and coming out my armpits to collect extra fluid.
 In a week the last two drains will (hopefully) be removed and I can sleep and dress normally again.
 I’ll get weekly injections of fluid into the tissue expanders, which are stiff placeholders in my chest that will stretch my skin and muscle so that pliable implants can be inserted in a few months.

 Right now I feel gratitude: I’ve made it through so far without infection and my surgeon couldn’t be happier with the way I’m healing.
-My body is returning to normal after a trip to the ER for excruciating abdominal pain last week.
+My body is returning to normal after a trip to the ER for excruciating abdominal pain last week, likely caused by constipation.
 The fog of pain, nausea, an dizziness is receding and I’ve returned to old routines with my family, though still moving slowly and spending lots of time resting.

-I’m deeply grateful to my loving, patient husband and my incredibly generous mother for staying by my side, letting me cry, taking care of me for an entire week when I was helpless, and believing in me every step of the way.
+I’m deeply grateful to my loving husband and daughter and my incredibly generous mother for staying by my side and believing in me every step of the way.
 They’ll never truly know how much I appreciated them during this time.
-I’m grateful for my outstanding breast surgeon and reconstructive plastic surgeon and have full faith that my breasts are going to look freaking AMAZING in a few months.
-And I’m grateful for my friends and entire family for their unconditional support.

 What of lifting weights?
 That’s on hold, of course… I’ll get physical therapy to regain full range of motion and will ease back into strength training.
 I really can’t foresee what it will feel like to lift weights with my pectorals stretched over stiff tissue expanders, but the surgeons have said I shouldn’t lose function or much strength.
 I just have faith it’ll be ok.